Menthalion/FateProvidence/README.md

 *improve by power: reinforce / source / rally*

 - ###### Overcome

-  Introduce an already existing target from supplies.
+  Introduce an already existing fact / extra from supplies.
 Extra or lacking shifts influence price, quality or time.

 - ###### Create an advantage

   Improve a target's structure or situation by applying supplies to it.

 - ###### Special

   Determines the amount of resource stress boxes by offset (default: 2) + resist skill

 ##### Develop